 The GSE uses interest rate and currency exchange agreements (collateralized where appropriate), U.S. Treasury securities, interest rate futures contracts and other hedging techniques to reduce the exposure to interest rate and currency fluctuations arising out of its financing activities and to match the characteristics of its assets and liabilities.
 The GSE has also issued preferred stock to obtain funds.
 The Reorganization provides for access to the government-sponsored-enterprise debt market to fund student loans and other permitted asset acquisitions with maturity dates through September 30, 2008.
-In connection with such dissolution, the GSE must transfer any remaining GSE obligations with cash or full faith and credit obligations of the United States, or an agency thereof, in amounts sufficient, as determined by the Secretary of the Treasury, to pay the principal and interest on the deposited obligations.
-If the GSE has insufficient assets to the trust to account for this shortfall.
+In connection with such dissolution, the GSE must transfer any remaining GSE obligations into a defeasance trust for the benefit of the holders of such obligations with cash or full faith and credit obligations of the United States, or an agency thereof, in amounts sufficient, as determined by the Secretary of the Treasury, to pay the principal and interest on the deposited obligations.
+If the GSE has insufficient assets to fully fund such GSE debt, the Holding Company must transfer sufficient assets to the trust to account for this shortfall.
 The Privatization Act requires that upon the dissolution of the GSE on or before September 30, 2008, the GSE shall repurchase or redeem, or make proper provisions for repurchase or redemption of any outstanding preferred stock.